-It is expected that Operators in both the US and the WCSB will continue to direct their capital to resource plays that are typically drilled deeper and horizontally, and have longer life reserves and production.
+Notwithstanding the industry headwinds as a result of the COVID-19 pandemic, it is expected that Operators in both the US and the WCSB will continue to direct their capital to resource plays that are typically drilled deeper and horizontally, and have longer life reserves and production.
 Management believes the increased challenge to find new, substantial oil and natural gas liquids reserves in both the US and the WCSB has led some Operators to focus on more complex and deeper reservoir targets.